asreview/asreview-insights/README.md

 #### Example: Prior knowledge

-It's possible to include prior knowledge to your plot.
+It's possible to include prior knowledge in your plot.
 By default, prior knowledge is excluded from the plot.

 ```python